 On her multi-award winning food site, Chocolate and Zucchini, Parisian foodie Clotilde Dusoulier recently interviewed a Lithuanian chocolate maker who is a self-described “chocolate lunatic.”

 Perfect, I thought, that’s me!
 I’m not fond of labels but chocolate lunatic is one I can live with.
 I’m sure chocolate lunacy is a spectrum disorder and I’m definitely somewhere on the spectrum.
 The Lithuanian chocolate maker is also a chocolate snob but that’s not something I suffer from.
+Almost any chocolate will suffice.
 Continue reading “chocolate lunacy”